-Tie Breaker Policy: In the event that two Applications shall receive equal Point rankings, the Authority shall use the following tie-breaker preferences, in the following order:
+In the event that two Applications shall receive equal Point rankings, the Authority shall use the following tie-breaker preferences, in the following order:

-- i.
-Preference is given, within the Public Housing Classification, to applications for SSHP developments over other applications in this Classification; - ii.
-Lowest Credit per qualified unit; - iii.
-Highest total score in "Rental Affordability" category; - iv.
-Highest total score in "Local Impact" category; - v.
+- Lowest Credit per qualified unit; - 2.
+Highest total score in "Rental Affordability" category; - 3.
+Highest total score in "Local Impact" category; - 4.
 Highest total score in "Financial Efficiency & Sustainability" category.

-Qualified Non-Profit Set-Aside.
+G. Qualified Non-Profit Set-Aside.

 Notwithstanding Point rankings or Classifications to the contrary, the Authority retains the discretion to afford ranking priority to Applications satisfying the 10% non-profit set-aside of credit authority for "qualified nonprofit organizations" within the meaning of Section 42(h)(5)(c) of the Code.
 Non-profit organizations must satisfy the following requirements in order to receive a non-profit designation: (i) the non-profit organization must commit to participating materially (within the meaning of Section 469(h) of the Code) in the development and operation of the project throughout the compliance period; and (ii) the non-profit sponsor must be a qualified non-profit organization as defined in Section 42(h)(5)(C) of the Code.